This year, 16% of the whole population of drivers will get a speeding ticket.

 You might already know this from the nature of my website: my trusty radar detectors keep me away from those annoying violation tickets.
 But I admit, they can get too hot in the eyes of traffic enforcers.
 Some states even have stricter rules in owning radar detectors, so just having them mounted in your windshield can get you in trouble.
 So what easy way to get around this?

 Top Undercover Radar Detectors

 With that said, we’ll now delve into the top concealed detectors you could have if you decide to take the leap.
-Here are some of our recommendations for hidden radar detectors that you may want to check out:
+Here are two of our recommendations for hidden radar detectors that you may want to check out:

-One of the highly rated concealed radar detectors around, the Valentine One offers protection from both radar and laser signals.
-It can even tell you the direction of a threat based on its directional arrows.
-An updated version of the detector now allows for protection from RDDs.
-Its sensitivity and range are both impressive.
+One of the most highly rated radar detectors around, the Valentine One offers protection from both radar and laser signals.
+It can even tell you the direction of a threat based on its directional arrows — a feature that was patented by its manufacturer but was only allowed to be adopted by the competition in recent years.

 But did you know that this can also be installed in a way that would keep it out of the sight of onlookers and with as fewer cords as possible?
 It is not explicitly advertised that way but you could with a few modifications.

 The device has been held in high esteem because of its impressive range, something that it has been praised about even when newer models have arrived in the market.